NikhilRishiS07/rms-fsd/README.md

 Basic Overview:
 Frontend: React JS
 Backend: Node JS
 Database: MySQL

 --------------------------------------------------------------------------------------------------------------------------

 Steps to run:
 1. install Node js, MySQL Workbench, MySQL Installer, create a new connection in MySQL Workbench with any connection name.
 2. git clone into your local file storage
-3. run the following commands:
+3. run the following commands in cmd terminal:
  1. cd backend && npm i
  2. cd ../frontend && npm i
+4. navigate to db_setup and run the two sql queries (data.sql and setup.sql in MySQL Workbench) to initialize your database.
 4. after inserting values see if values are successfully inserted into the table.